-We believe that the returns to shareholders shown in the graph above indicate that our pay-for-performance philosophy, compensation plan design and selected performance measures are working, and have resulted in performance that has provided increased value to our shareholders over the long-term.
+We believe that the returns to shareholders shown in the table above indicate that our pay-for-performance philosophy, compensation plan design and selected performance measures are working, and have resulted in performance that has provided increased value to our shareholders over the long-term as shown above.

 We also believe that the compensation of our Named Executive Officers has been commensurate with our performance results.
-The Company has been highly effective at driving margin growth in the transformation of PolyOne to a high performing global specialty company.
-By refocusing the sales force on value and profits versus volumes, and emphasizing specialty businesses versus those more commodity in nature, Mr. Patterson and our senior management team have driven substantial earnings growth.
+The Company has been highly effective at driving growth in the transformation of PolyOne to a high performing global specialty company.
+By refocusing the sales force on value and profits versus volumes, and